 On March 22, 2013, the Notice of Availability (NOA) for the Final Environmental Impact Statement (EIS) was published in the Federal Register.
-The resource analysis and conclusions published in the Final EIS remains fundamentally unchanged from the Draft EIS.
-The Marine Corps received 100 comments during the Draft EIS Public Comment Period; input and comments were submitted from federal, state, local, and tribal governments; resource, regulatory, and planning agencies; as well as non-governmental stakeholders with an interest in the proposed modernization effort.
-Finalizing the EIS in response to these comments resulted in no changes in the analysis concerning the nature or magnitude of impacts on any resources, and therefore, none to the conclusions.
-The adjustments that were made for the Final EIS improved the clarity, accuracy, and thoroughness of the analysis presented.
+The resource analysis and conclusions published in the Final EIS remain fundamentally unchanged from the Draft EIS.
+The Marine Corps received 100 comments during the Draft EIS Public Comment Period.
+Input and comments were submitted from federal, state, local, and tribal governments; resource, regulatory, and planning agencies; and other interested parties.
+Comments on the Draft EIS identified specific areas in the analysis or topics of environmental concern that are addressed in the Final EIS.
 The most commonly noted comments submitted on the Draft EIS referenced socioeconomic issues (loss of tax revenue, effects to property taxes/values), public safety issues, training concerns, cultural resources, noise, natural resources, road closures, alternatives, real estate, forest management, impacts to hunting/recreation, and water quality/water control concerns.
 The Public Comment Summary Report, available as Appendix B to the Final EIS, describes the Draft EIS review process and summarizes the comments received and the Marine Corps' response.

-As in the Draft EIS, the Final EIS analyzes land near TBR's boundaries for possible acquisition, as well as the slight modification to current Special Use Airspace associated with TBR.
-Alternative 4, which is the acquisition of Areas 1B and 3, remains identified as the Preferred Alternative in the Final EIS.
-The comments received during the Public Comment Period on the Draft EIS identified specific areas in the analysis or topics of environmental concern that are addressed in the Final EIS.
+Finalizing the EIS in response to comments resulted in no changes in the analysis concerning the nature or magnitude of impacts on any resources, and therefore, none to the conclusions.
+The Final EIS analyzes land near TBR's boundaries for possible acquisition, as well as the slight modification to current Special Use Airspace associated with TBR.
+The Final EIS identifies Alternative 4 (Acquisition Areas 1B and 3) as the Preferred Alternative.
 The adjustments made for the Final EIS improved the clarity, accuracy, and thoroughness of the analysis presented in the Draft EIS.
 For example, it was discovered that the shared power line and natural gas right-of-way that serves as the eastern boundary of proposed Acquisition Area 3 was not shown in the correct location.
 Once corrected, Acquisition Area 3 increased in size by 194 acres, from 23,480 acres to 23,674 acres.
-Acreage numbers and each resource analysis have been updated in the Final EIS, with no change to the conclusions concerning the magnitude of impacts on any resources.
+Acreage numbers and each resource analysis are updated in the Final EIS, with no change to the conclusions concerning the magnitude of impacts on any resources.
+The public was afforded the opportunity to submit comments on the Final EIS during a 30-day wait period from March 22 to April 22, 2013.
+No issues arose during this period that warranted any changes to the Final EIS.

-Has the final decision already been made?
+What is the final decision?